Technology Management (BA)

 PHYSICS 1511 General Physics I -- 4 unit(s)

-Algebra-based introductory course covering Newtonian mechanics, gravitation and thermal physics.
+Algebra-based introductory course covering Newtonian mechanics, gravitation, and thermal physics.
 Emphasis on conceptual understanding of physical principles through group investigations and lab activities.
 Discussion/lab, 5 periods.
-Prerequisite(s): high school algebra and trigonometry or equivalent.
+Prerequisite(s): MATH 1130 or MATH 1140 or MATH 1150 or MATH 1420 or equivalent, or a satisfactory ALEKS score.

 HPELS 1010 Personal Wellness -- 3 unit(s)